 If you have concerns about your child's progress, you should speak to your child's class teacher initially.
-If you continue to be concerned that your child is not making progress, you can contact the Disabilities/ Special Education Needs Co-ordinator (SENCo) Kayley Allcoat.
+If you continue to be concerned that your child is not making progress, you can contact the Disabilities/ Special Education Needs Co-ordinator (SENCo) Kayley Allcoat or Assistant SENCo Tanya Jacques-Tolley.
 The school SEN Governor, Anna Worsching, can also be contacted for support.